ductsoup/Mycodo-hyrdoponic-build/README.md

 From there you can create a Shell On/Off Output in Mycodo like `/home/pi/script_on_off.sh 1 on`.

 ### Install Atlas Utilities
+Mycodo supports calibration for Atlas sensors.
+In some cases you'll want to use the Atlas utilities instead.
 ```
 git clone https://github.com/AtlasScientific/Raspberry-Pi-sample-code.git
 python3 Raspberry-Pi-sample-code/i2c.py